Cashing in your pension fund to buy a property

 Future taxes and costs

-It should also be remembered if Fred receives any rental income this is taxed at his marginal rate of income tax.
-If he receives any rental income in the same tax year as taking the uncrystallised fund pension lump sum, this will be 45%.
+It should also be remembered if Fred makes any profit while renting out his property, this is taxed at his marginal rate of income tax.
+So, any profit he makes from the rental property in the same tax year as taking the uncrystallised fund pension lump sum, will be taxed at 45%.

-Any gains made on the property will be subject to capital gains tax as this will not be Fred’s main residence.
+Any gains made on the property, if he sells it, will be subject to capital gains tax as this will not be Fred’s main residence.

 On Fred’s death the value of any buy to let property will be included in his estate.
 The main residence nil rate band will not apply to a buy to let property.